FSDA-DG: Improving Cross-Domain Generalizability of Medical Image Segmentation with Few Source Domain Annotations: Main Methodology

-where $k$ denotes the ratio of the line's length and $P$ represents the control point coordinates, set within the [0,1].
-In our study, two sets of curve control points are generated randomly from [0,1], with the starting and end points of both sets fixed at (0, 0), (1, 1).
-Contrastingly, the grayscale-inversion transformation produces images that are stark opposites, leading to difficulties in feature extraction.
-Its representation is:
+where $w$ represents the ratio of the line's length, and $P_i$ denotes the control points, which are constrained within the range [0,1].
+In this study, two sets of curve control points are randomly sampled from the range [0,1], with the starting and end points of both sets anchored at (0, 0) and (1, 1), respectively.
+Unlike prior work \cite{su2023rethinking}, which applies high-probability inversion transformations (swapping the start and end points to generate inverted images), FSDA-DG avoids such transformations in SSL settings, as they may introduce additional instability during model training.
+Instead, FSDA-DG adopts a simpler approach: a low-probability grayscale-inversion transformation to introduce controlled perturbations.
+This computationally efficient transformation reduces the model's sensitivity to brightness and contrast variations, encouraging it to focus on deeper semantic features.
+The grayscale-inversion transformation is defined as:

-where $T$ is the maximum pixel value of image, $f$ is the pixel value of the current position, $x$, $y$ are the coordinate positions.
-Using pixel-level transformation, we define the Global Augmentation (GA) and Focal region Augmentation (FA).
-Prior to augmentations, the pixel values of input data are normalized to [0,1].
-The monotonic non-linear and grayscale-inversion transformation is tagged as $\Lambda\left(\cdot\right)$ and $\Gamma\left(\cdot\right)$, respectively.
-The GA is described as:
+where $G_{max}$ represents the maximum pixel value of the image, and $G_o$ denotes the pixel value at position $o$.
+Using pixel-level transformations, we define Global Augmentation (GA) and Focal Region Augmentation (FA).
+Prior to augmentation, the pixel values of the input data are normalized to the range [0,1].
+The monotonic non-linear transformation and grayscale-inversion transformation are denoted as $\Lambda\left(\cdot\right)$ and $\Gamma\left(\cdot\right)$, respectively.
+The GA is defined as: